 What is there to say about Coachella in 2023 that hasn’t been said?
 You’ve heard about the flower crowns and wild festival fashion.
 You’ve watched Netflix’s Homecoming, a documentary of Beyonce’s 2018 performance paying tribute to Black college culture, better known as Beychella.
 You’ve read about the celebrity antics and the USC kids going buck wild.
 This is the industry-defining music festival.
 Like Palm Springs before it, Coachella turned the Sonoran Desert sand into status and, in doing so, kicked off the modern U.S. music festival industry.
 In 1999, when Coachella staged its first festival, it was one of the only music festivals in the country.
 It attracted 50,000 pop music heads to watch bands like Beck and Rage Against the Machine.
-In 2022, it drew 750,000 for headliners like Billie Eilish, Harry Styles, Swedish House Mafia and The Weeknd, and now shares the calendar with scores of other music festivals that have copied its model.
+In 2022, it drew 750,000 for headliners like Billie Eilish, Harry Styles, Swedish House Mafia and The Weeknd.
+The thousands of attendees this year can expect headliners Frank Ocean, BLACKPINK, and Bad Bunny to grace the Coachella stage — a stage that now shares the calendar with scores of other music festivals that have copied its model.
 Just check out our events page for proof.

 - 750,000 people attend.